-Today, February 15, 2008, at approximately 3:15pm, I verbally notified Mr. Bob Jones, Establishment Manager, of my decision to suspend inspection at Establishment XXX.

-I advised Mr. Jenkins that I was also contacting the District Office about the suspension action and that the District Office would be following up with a written suspension letter to the establishment.
-I based my decision to suspend inspection at the establishment on the following:
+At approximately 3:15 pm, I verbally notified Mr. Bob Jones, Establishment Manager, of my decision to take regulatory control action to prevent the slaughter of animals.
+I advised Mr. Jones that I was contacting the District Office about possible enforcement action due to an egregious humane handling noncompliance and that the District Office would be following up with a written suspension or NOIE letter to the establishment.
+I based my decision to take a regulatory control action on the following: